electron/website/blog/electron-33-0.md

 * Extended `navigationHistory` API with 2 new functions for better history management. [#42014](https://github.com/electron/electron/pull/42014)

 ### Breaking Changes

+#### Removed: macOS 10.15 support

+macOS 10.15 (Catalina) is no longer supported by [Chromium](https://chromium-review.googlesource.com/c/chromium/src/+/5734361).

+Older versions of Electron will continue to run on Catalina, but macOS 11 (Big Sur) or later will be required to run Electron v33.0.0 and higher.

 #### Behavior Changed: custom protocol URL handling on Windows